OneMadGypsy/SimPIL-Font/README.md

 ## Font Requests

-A font request has the signature `"family size face"` ex: `"Verdana 16 bold italic"`.
+A font request has the signature `"family size style"` ex: `"Verdana 16 bold italic"`.
 Requests are explicit.
 Any part that you do not explicitly change, will not change.
 Subsequent requests for a family will receive cached data that was memoized when the family was first requested.
 Font encoding is determined internally.
 You never need to consider it.

 ```python3
 from simpilfont import SimPILFont